 The Milford Sound

 One of New Zealand’s natural marvels is the Milford Sound.
-The Milford Sound is actually a Fjord as the captain of our boat explained.
-I didn’t know this until than, but a Fjord is gauged out by a glacier whereas a Sound is created by a river.
+The Milford Sound is actually a fjord as the captain of our boat explained.
+I didn’t know this until then, but a Fjord is gauged out by a glacier whereas a Sound is created by a river.

 I did a 2 hour cruise through the Milford Sound, which was a bit short but still amazing.
 Let me show you why…

 Did you know that the color of the water in the Milford Sound depends on the amount of rain that has fallen?
 The more rain has fallen, the darker the water.
 The thing is that rain water is lighter than the salty sea water and is therefore floating atop the green sea water.